robomq/robomq.io/docs/STOMP.md

 ### Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 Using this library, you always construct the headers before sending a STOMP frame.
 >In STOMP, username is called login and password is called passcode.

+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.

 	struct ctx client;
 	stomp_session_t *session;